SoftwareHeritage/swh-docs/docs/devel/roadmap/roadmap-2025.rst

-In order to provide qualified datasets according to multiple criteria based on the code qualification, the Software Heritage will be enriched with metadata extracted from an in-depth analysis of the source code archive, including the following topics: - Programming languages identification - Dependencies detection - Code quality metrics
+In order to provide qualified datasets according to multiple criteria based on the code qualification, the Software Heritage will be enriched with metadata extracted from an in-depth analysis of the source code archive, including the following topics:

+- Programming languages identification
+- Dependencies detection
+- Code quality metrics

 **Includes work**

 - Programming languages:

   - Benchmark existing tools and select the most relevant ones
   - Run language identification analysis at scale on Software Heritage contents
   - Store and index the results in a unified data model

 - Dependencies detection

-   - Customize ScanCode tools for scaling to Software Heritage
+  - Customize ScanCode to scale to Software Heritage
   - Run a file-level analysis on the archive contents
   - Run a project level analysis on the graph (projects filesystems browsing)
   - Store and index the results in a unified data model

 - Code quality metrics extraction

   - Identify relevant code quality metrics, possibly:

     - Static analysis
     - Code coverage
     - Design patterns identification

 **KPIs**